SubmergedSnake/subsequelement/readme.md

 **selectors** This is an array of css selectors that you provide to control what elements on the page are considered.

-**preferAlignment** A boolean to determine whether we prefer to get the closest or farthest element that either aligns with startingElement the best OR is absolutely the closest/farthest element.
+**preferAlignment** A boolean to determine whether we prefer to get the nearest or farthest element that either aligns with startingElement the best OR is absolutely the nearest/farthest element.
 Go ahead and experiment.
 This is feature is not honed to an absolute science, yet.

 Here's the function signature again for your reference: